mesa123123/learning/Dev_Ops/ChefAttributes.md

 ## Types of Attributes

+* `automatic` - Identified by Ohai at the start of every Chef Infra Client Run, this attributed cannot be modified.
+* `normal` - a standard attribute in chef that is not reset between Infra Client Runs, they are attributes that persist on the node they are configured on
+* `default` - use these as often as possible in cookbooks, these attributes are automatically reset at the start of every Infra Chef Client run.
+* `force_default` - used in recipes to make sure that environment or role policy cannot override the attribute
+* `override` - An override attribute has a higher precedence than `default` or `force_default`, can be outlined in a environment or role config
+* `force_override` - similar to `force_default` but on the level of override, can only be outlined in a recipe.

+### Attribute Precedence

+The precedence for attributes generally applies here:

+Automatic -> force_override -> override -> normal -> force_default -> default

+This general format is a bit more nuanced as each of these attribute types appear and are configured in different places

+### Attribute Source Order

 Each type of attribute in chef is applied by the infra client differently based on its type.
 Each type applies a different "hierarchy" that sources the files from different locations.

 * `default` - Role, Environment, Recipe, Cookbook attribute file